Main illustration: Michelle Kondrich

 When our reporting was in beta, we included the primary user benefit of each report in the invitation, then compared feedback from users to see if the benefit we identified matched their experience.
 Click to enlarge.

 In particular, I try to validate the hierarchy of benefits that’s used to structure our messaging.
 Think of this as removing the bias toward what your team finds compelling about the product, and ensuring you don’t underestimate the value of a particular feature.
-An example of this is when we launched Educate, our knowledge base.
+An example of this is when we launched Articles, our knowledge base.
 We built a content importer that automatically moved help center content from another doc site over to our product.
 Initially, we treated the importer as a minor feature, but after the private beta revealed overwhelming enthusiasm for the feature, we adjusted our marketing to highlight it more prominently.

 2. Set accurate expectations for your product